 Either way, get creative with your Facebook Ads, and don’t be afraid to try new things.
 You never know what might grab a potential client’s attention.

 That’s it!
-Now you know how to set up Facebook Ads for your law firm.
+Now you know how to set up Facebook advertising for your law firm.

-When done right, Facebook advertising is an affordable way to connect with potential clients.
+When done right, Facebook advertising for law firms is an affordable way to connect with potential clients.
 Here’s what to keep in mind to ensure your Facebook marketing efforts are successful: